Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Relational Semigroups and Convolution Algebras

 \section{Relational Semigroups and Convolution Algebras}

 We now fix a ternary relation $R\subseteq X\times X\times X$ and write $f\Conv g$ instead of $f\Conv_R g$.
 The main result of this section (Theorem~\ref{P:bmod-lifting}) is also one of the main theorems of this article.
-It characterises the convolution algebras that arise from lifting to the function spaces of quantale-valued functions, with relational convolution as the operation of composition on function spaces.
+It characterises the convolution algebras that arise from lifting to function spaces $\calQ^X$ of quantale-valued functions of type $X\to\calQ$, with relational convolution as the operation of composition on function spaces and other operations such as suprema and the order relation lifted pointwise from $Q$.
+Convolution algebras are usually quantale-like, but we also encounter situations where they form semirings.
 But before that, in the tradition of modal correspondence theory, we impose conditions on $R$ that are reflected by algebraic laws in convolution algebras.

 We first consider associativity $(f \Conv g)\Conv h= f\Conv (g \Conv h)$ of convolution for quantale-valued functions $f,g,h:X\to \calQ$.
 We present two counterexamples.
 The first one is computationally interesting, the second one purely syntactic.